uob-positron-imaging-centre/ACCES-CoExSiST/README.md

 ### Show me some code already...

-Alright, here's the gist of it: instead of having to rewrite your complex simulation into a function for calibration / optimisation, ACCES takes in an _entire simulation script_; here's a simple example, say in a file called `simulation_script.py`:
+Alright, here's the gist of it: instead of having to rewrite your complex simulation into a function for calibration / optimisation (which is what virtually all optimisation frameworks require...), ACCES takes in an _entire simulation script_; here's a simple example, say in a file called `simulation_script.py`:

 ```python
 # File: simulation_script.py